18F/pclob/_oversight-reports/2019-06-26-From-Booking-to-Baggage-claim.md

 PRESS RELEASE
 For Immediate Release June 26, 2019

-**From Booking To Baggage Claim:” Privacy and Civil Liberties Oversight Board To Examine Use of Facial Recognition and Other Biometric Technologies in Aviation Security**
+**"From Booking To Baggage Claim:” Privacy and Civil Liberties Oversight Board To Examine Use of Facial Recognition and Other Biometric Technologies in Aviation Security**

 **WASHINGTON, DC** – The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.